 - the involved person's position and the circumstances of the event or offence

-- number of antecedents, repeat offences or behavioural pattern: we may at a later time reassess any antecedents that in themselves do not justify a negative opinion if they should appear to form part of a behavioural pattern
+- number of antecedents, repeat offences or behavioural pattern: we may at a later time assess any antecedents that in themselves do not justify a negative opinion if they should appear to form part of a behavioural pattern

 Experience has shown that the large majority of antecedents, once reported, do not immediately lead us to express a negative opinion on someone's propriety.
 In many cases, we apply a "zero weighting", meaning that the antecedent does not affect our opinion on someone's propriety.